-This is a selection of non-fiction books by or about transgender people, themes and issues.
-Some of these books provide a historical perspective, written by people who lived in a different era.
+This is a selection of non-fiction books by or about transgender people, themes, and issues.
+Some of these books provide a historical perspective written by people who lived in a different era.
 More non-fiction transgender books can be found here.
 More fiction transgender books can be found here.

-In this joint memoir, Mary Collins and Donald Collins, mother and son respectively, recount the pain and resolution over his decision to transition from female to male.
+In this joint memoir, Mary Collins and Donald Collins, mother, and son, respectively, recount the pain and resolution over his decision to transition from female to male.

 In the 1950s Christine Jorgensen was the first person to become publicly known for having sex reassignment surgery, and it was sensational news.

-An ordinary American family adopts identical twin boys, but there were obvious differences during the twins early childhood.
-A set of circumstances that might have driven this family apart, instead brought them closer together because of love, understanding and compassion.
+An ordinary American family adopts identical twin boys, but there were obvious differences during the twins' early childhood.
+A set of circumstances that might have driven this family apart instead brought them closer together because of love, understanding, and compassion.

 Never feeling right in his own skin, Dhillon Khosla recounts his twenty-year struggle to find validation.
 Born with a female body, he always knew he was a man.